gravyboat/livestreamer-powershell/README.rst

 admin for this to work.

-Right click the script and run as a powershell script and it should now prompt for the main website, stream, and the quality.
+Right click the script and run as a powershell script and it should now prompt for the main website, stream/episode, and the quality if applicable.